1dv031/syllabus/examination/part_3/examination.md

 ### Part 1 - DMZ

-We have need of hosting four web sites, two will run PHP on an Apache while the other two to be hosted through a Nginx and running a Node.js applications.
+We have need of hosting four web sites, two will run PHP on an Apache web server while the other two to be hosted through a Nginx and running Node.js applications.
 The PHP applications will be a fresh [Wordpress (latest version) installation](https://codex.wordpress.org/Installing_WordPress) (will require mySQL/mariaDB as a database server) and the Node.js (LTS version) application should be some kind of template application that shows that the server and application is running correctly ([Hint - see bash scripting video](https://github.com/CS-LNU-Learning-Objects/linux) )

 The web servers should listen to the standard port.
 That means that in the case of node.js / nginx the Nginx should perform as a reversed proxy that sends the traffic to the node-application (which could listen to another port).
 To get some help configuring the Nginx as an reversed proxy see this article: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04.
 Especially the the part "Set Up Nginx as a Reverse Proxy Server".